European Central Bank hikes rates by a quarter-percentage point - KESQ

 By Hanna Ziady, CNN

+And ECB President Christine Lagarde hinted at further rate hikes to come.
+“We have more ground to cover and we are not pausing,” she told reporters later on Thursday, adding that interest rates were not yet “sufficiently restrictive.”

-“Headline inflation has declined over recent months, but underlying price pressures remain strong,” the ECB said in a statement.
+In its statement, the ECB said inflation had declined over recent months, but underlying price pressures “remain strong.”

 “At the same time, the past rate increases are being transmitted forcefully to euro area financing and monetary conditions, while the lags and strength of transmission to the real economy remain uncertain,” it added.

-Rising prices and higher interest rates have taken a toll on the region’s economy, which only narrowly avoided a recession in the first three months of the year.
+Rising prices and higher interest rates have taken a toll on the euro area’s economy, which only narrowly avoided a recession in the first three months of the year.

-While still some way off its highs, inflation in the euro area ticked up to 7% in April, from 6.9% in March, according to an initial estimate Tuesday from the EU statistics agency.
+While still some way off its highs, inflation in the region ticked up to 7% in April, from 6.9% in March, according to an initial estimate Tuesday from the EU statistics agency.
 The labor market has also tightened — unemployment dipped to 6.5% in March.

 But core inflation, which strips out volatile food and energy prices, unexpectedly eased to 5.6% in April — sending a signal that price rises, while still steep, could be slowing.
 The ECB targets an inflation rate of 2%.

+Lagarde stressed that the central bank’s fight against inflation was far from over.
+“There are still significant upside risks to the inflation outlook,” she said, citing increases in wages and the war in Ukraine, which could once again push up energy and food prices.

+On the other hand, “renewed financial market tensions” could bring inflation down faster than expected, Lagarde said.

-Since its last meeting on March 16 — which took place just days before the emergency sale of Credit Suisse to rival UBS — the outlook for lending has weakened further, potentially reducing the need for future rate hikes.
+Since the ECB’s last meeting on March 16 — just days before the emergency sale of Credit Suisse to rival UBS — the outlook for bank lending has weakened further, potentially reducing the need for future rate hikes.

 Banks in the euro area, citing anxiety about the economy and lower appetite for risk, have “substantially” tightened their criteria for extending credit, the ECB said in a closely watched report Tuesday.

-“From a historical perspective, the pace of net tightening in credit standards remained at the highest level since the euro area sovereign debt crisis in 2011,” the central bank said.
+Lagarde noted on Thursday, however, that the effects of that on the real economy were less clear so far.
+“We are not yet seeing the complete impacts we desire in order to arrive at the 2% target,” she said.

-The Fed also pointed to tougher bank lending standards Wednesday, as it raised its benchmark federal funds rate to a level of 5%-5.25%.
+The Fed also pointed to tougher bank lending standards on Wednesday, as it raised its benchmark federal funds rate to 5%-5.25%.
 “Tighter credit conditions for households and businesses are likely to weigh on economic activity, hiring and inflation,” it said in a statement.

 A key Fed survey of bank lending activity in the first quarter will be published next week.